How to Create a Successful Volunteer Recruitment Campaign

 The recruitment campaign should therefore not only focus on what the organisation is looking for, but also on the benefits that an individual volunteer may gain.
 The First World War recruitment poster (above) appeals to the patriotism of potential volunteers.
 The figure of St George is depicted slaying the dragon.
 The benefit that would accrue to a volunteer in this scenario is to be on the side of a hero and defeat the forces of oppression.

 The video below shows the wide range of people that volunteer and some of their reasons for doing so.
-"365 Ideas for Recruiting, Retaining, Motivating and Rewarding Your Volunteers" by Sunny Fader is a useful resource on this subject for non-profit organizations.

 The Power of Volunteering